edvisor-io/web-client-e2e/README.md

 # web-client-e2e

-## What is this repo?
+## What is this repo? ⚙

 End-to-end test suites for the Edvisor.io web-client

-## Making sense of this repo
+## Quickly making sense of this repo ⚡️

 The directory structure models that of the web client.
 Each directory contains tests for one application, and corresponds to the same named directory in the web-client repo.

-#### Naming
+#### Naming (✨ magical conventions to keep your sanity)

 Here you'll find naming patterns for the variables and prototypal methods we're using.

 We use prototypal methods to do actions on the page.
-Method names begins with a verb, followed by the element on the page, and lastly extra detail about the element.
-For example, a method for clicking on a button called 'Change' will be called 'clickButtonChange'.
-When there are more buttons called 'Change' on the same page, we'll add contextual detail to the end.
-If the button changes a student's pipeline, we'll call it 'clickButtonChangePipeline'.
+Method names are: verb + detail about the element + element type.
+For example, a method for clicking on a button called 'Change' will be called 'clickChangeButton'.
+When there are more buttons called 'Change' on the same page, we'll add contextual details.
+If the button changes a student's pipeline, we'll call the method that clicks it 'clickChangePipelineButton()'.

 Initialized variables that correspond to elements on a page follow a similar pattern.
+They just omit the leading verb, because they don't "do" things.
+The button being clicked in the example above can be initialize as "changePipelineButton".

 The word 'relative' is used in a name when the element is only available in a given context.
 For example, 'changePipelineStatusRelativeOption' is an option that only appears when a dropdown is present.

-## What you need
+## What you need to get started 🐣

 In addition to the web-client-e2e, you'll need other repos.